(Want to receive more corruption report updates? Subscribe here!)

-The subsidised oil and diesel budget is reportedly subject to 'organised theft'.
-In 2012, Member of Parliament Khalid Al-Saadoun claimed that there is obvious official corruption involved in the subsidising of oil and diesel and that theft and smuggling occurred since the subsidy increased in 2002.
-The value of oil smuggled daily through the Kuwait's borders is estimated at almost USD 2.5 million, totalling more than USD 912.5 million per year (Arab Times, Oct.
+The subsidized oil and diesel budget is reportedly subject to ‘organized theft’.
+In 2012, Member of Parliament Khalid Al-Saadoun claimed that there is obvious official corruption involved in the subsidizing of oil and diesel and that theft and smuggling occurred since the subsidy increased in 2002.
+The value of oil smuggled daily through Kuwait’s borders is estimated at almost USD 2.5 million, totaling more than USD 912.5 million per year (Arab Times, Oct.
 2012).

-Kuwait has a legal anti-corruption framework in place, implementation however, is lacking (HRR 2015).
-The Penal Law 31/1970 criminalises corruption in Kuwait, covering passive and active bribery, attempted corruption, extortion, money laundering and abuse of office; the Law does not criminalise bribing a foreign official.
-The anti-corruption and wealth disclosure decree criminalises the manipulation of public tenders and auctions, bribery, counterfeiting, forgery and graft.
+Kuwait has a legal anti-corruption framework in place, implementation, however, is lacking (HRR 2015).
+The Penal Law 31/1970 criminalizes corruption in Kuwait, covering passive and active bribery, attempted corruption, extortion, money laundering and abuse of office; the Law does not criminalize bribing a foreign official.
+The anti-corruption and wealth disclosure decree criminalizes the manipulation of public tenders and auctions, bribery, counterfeiting, forgery, and graft.
 This decree includes articles on financial disclosure and money laundering, and it provides criminal penalties of up to seven years in prison for these corrupt practices.
-Under the Anti-Money Laundering and Combating the Financing of Terrorism Law, organised criminal groups and non-governmental organisations convicted of money-laundering can be sent to prison for up to 20 years.
+Under the Anti-Money Laundering and Combating the Financing of Terrorism Law, organized criminal groups and non-governmental organizations convicted of money-laundering can be sent to prison for up to 20 years.
 Kuwait has ratified the UN Convention against Corruption (UNCAC) and is a signatory of the UN Convention against Transnational Organized Crime.

 - World Bank & IFC: Doing Business 2016.